chanzuckerberg/single-cell/rfcs/0003-gene-sets/text.md

 - [US3] A user should be able to upload a gene set they previously downloaded from cellxgene
 - [US4] When a user uploads a gene set, that list of genes should appear in the right side bar [Note the scope of this RFC does not include how the upload process will work]
 - [US5] If the user was logged in when they uploaded a gene set that gene set should persist if they logout and back in or reload the page
-- [US6] If the gene names match those used in the dataset the user should be able to use general cellxgene functionality (color by genes, calculate differential expression levels, etc.) on those genes
+- [US6] If the gene names match those used in the dataset the user should be able to use general cellxgene functionality (color by genes, calculate differential expression levels, etc.) on those genes.
+- [US7] If a gene in the user uploaded gene set does not exist in the dataset the user will see an error message specifying the gene that wasnt in the dataset, but the remaining genes will be displayed.

 ## Detailed Design | Architecture | Implementation